DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/365cde17-88c6-4149-91f2-d67c79590aec)

-- Before VIRTUALIZATION, there was a one-to-one relationship between a PHYSICAL server and OPERATION SYSTEM
+- Before virtualization, there was a one-to-one relationship between a physical server and operating system
-- In that OPERATING SYSTEM, apps providing services (such as a WEB server, EMAIL server, etc) would run
+- In that operating system, apps providing services (such as a web server, email server, etc) would run
-- One PHYSICAL server would be used for the WEB server, one for the EMAIL server, one for the DATABASE server, etc.
+- One physical server would be used for the web server, one for the email server, one for the database server, etc.
 - This is inefficient for multiple reasons:
-    - Each PHYSICAL server is expensive and takes up space, power, etc.
+    - Each physical server is expensive and takes up space, power, etc.
-    - The RESOURCES on each PHYSICAL server (CPU, RAM, STORAGE, NIC) are typically under-utilized
+    - The resources on each physical server (CPU, RAM, storage, NIC) are typically under-utilized

 ---